Estebanm1812/TerraformVm/README.md

 Azure CLI: Install Azure CLI by following the instructions provided here.
 Steps

-1. Clone the Repository: Copy the repository containing your Terraform configuration files.
+1. Clone the Repository: Copy the repository with Terraform configuration files

 git clone https://github.com/Estebanm1812/TerraformVm

-2. Authenticate with Azure: Sign in to your Azure account using Azure CLI.
+2. Authenticate using Azure: Sign in into Azure account using Azure CLI.

 az login

-3. Navigate to the Directory: Change your current directory to the one containing the Terraform configuration files.
+3. Navigate to the Directory: Change your current directory into the Project's

-cd basic

-4. Initialize Terraform: Execute the command below to initialize Terraform and fetch the required providers.
+4. Initialize Terraform: initialize Terraform and fetch the required providers.

 terraform init

-5. Review and Customize Configuration: Open the main.tf file in a text editor, review the configuration, and adjust settings such as VM size, region, username, password, etc., according to your requirements.
+5. Review and Customize Configuration: Open the main.tf and check the configuration and modify it according to your requirements

 6. Plan the Deployment: Generate an execution plan by running the command below.
 This will provide insights into the actions Terraform will take when applying the configuration.

 terraform plan

-7. Ensure Correct Formatting: After making changes, ensure proper indentation by running the following command.
+7. Ensure Correct Formatting: After making changes, make sure proper indentation by running the *terraform fmt* command.

-terraform fmt

-8. Deploy the Virtual Machine: If the plan appears satisfactory, apply the configuration to deploy the virtual machine.
+8. Deploy the Virtual Machine: apply the configuration to deploy the virtual machine.

 terraform apply